-Anne Tucker Roberts is the author of Courageous Women: Raising Children with Down Syndrome.
-A writer and gifted teacher of adolescents with developmental disabilities, Anne’s experiences with these young adults and their families led to this book.
+Anne Tucker Roberts is the author of Five Courageous Mothers: Raising Children with Down Syndrome A writer and gifted teacher of adolescents with developmental disabilities, Anne’s experiences with these young adults and their families led to this book.

 Anne is a graduate of Boston College and holds a Master’s Degrees in Education and Special Education.
 Anne began her teaching career in a Massachusetts collaborative classroom for 16 to 22 year olds and was recognized as a Master Teacher and awarded a “Golden Apple” for professional excellence.

 Anne continues her work as a guardian to five women with developmental disabilities.
 She lives with her husband of 30 years in Scituate, Massachusetts.

 James Ring is the author of the novels Necessary Assets and 784 Broadway.
 Jim is a retired FBI Supervisory Special Agent who investigated the American La Cosa Nostra and the Sicilian Mafia in New England.
 He received the Department of Justice’s highest award as the architect of the first and only electronic interception of the La Cosa Nostra/Mafia induction ceremony of new members, including the Omerta oath.
 Jim has testified in federal court as an expert witness on La Cosa Nostra and has served as a media commentator on organized crime.
 He participated in a series by National Public Radio analyzing the Department of Justice Informant Guidelines.
 Jim served on the Department of Defense advisory board mandated by Congress to review their civilian and military investigative capabilities.
 This review included the growing military preference of favoring electronic intelligence over human intelligence.